NALP’s President serves as

 and the ABA Section on Legal Education and Admissions to the Bar.
 Serves as primary contact for NALP liaisons to other affiliate organizations.

-- Writes a regular column for the NALP Bulletin and articles for other newsletters.
+- Authors a regular column for the NALP Bulletin+ and articles for other newsletters.

 - Serves, with the Executive Director, as spokesperson for NALP for media inquiries.